-In the Mediterranean region the traditional diet is made up of an abundance of fresh fruits and veggies, beans, legumes, olive oil, nuts and seeds, and little amounts of meat, dairy and processed foods.
+In the Mediterranean region the traditional diet was made up of an abundance of fresh fruits and veggies, beans, legumes, olive oil, nuts and seeds, and little amounts of meat, dairy and processed foods.

-Historically, Americans have had a hot steamy love affair with meat and dairy and never really got turned on by vegetables.
-(Unless you count french fries as a vegetable like the USDA does, and then we have multiple orgasms.)
+Historically, Americans have had a hot steamy love affair with meat and dairy and never really got turned on by vegetables, unless you count french fries as a vegetable like the USDA does, and then we have multiple orgasms.

-You may have already pieced it together, but Ancel Keys is responsible for introducing the Mediterranean diet to America, and he was definitely on to something.
+You may have already pieced it together, but Ancel Keys is responsible for introducing the Mediterranean diet to America and he was definitely onto something.

 Unfortunately, there was a negative backlash from his research that changed the way America eats to this day.

 Here’s what happened.

 Once word got out that fat was responsible for all the heart attacks happening in the U.S. in the 1950’s, the food industry quickly came up with a solution.